 Her Premium, available in Gold and Platinum tieres, offers an enhanced experience where you can remove ads, see who's liked you, browse privately, gain unlimited swipes and more.

 Happn is a free dating app that offers something a little different to Tinder, Bumble, and their ilk.

 At first it might seem similar, and the stripped back profiles are much the same as what you'll find on rival apps.
 What's different is how you find matches: instead of simply swiping through a stack of people, you're shown a list of other Happn users that you've crossed paths with, whether it's on the way to work on in your favourite café.

 It might sound a little creepy at first - we get it - but no-one else actually gets to access precise location data for you, just a rough indication of the area where you both walked past one another.
 You can also see how many crossed paths, to help you get an idea if someone was just passing through, or if you might live or work near one another.

 As with most free dating apps, there's also a premium tier.
-This gives you super likes (here called 'Hellos'), along with the option to see who's liked you or browse invisibly.
+This gives you the option to see who's liked you, hide personal information, start video calls or browse invisibly.

 These days most dating sites and apps offer same-sex options, but understandably plenty of LGBT people still prefer apps designed directly with them in mind.

 Of those, Grindr is still by a long way the biggest - and most infamous.
 Designed for guys who want to meet other guys, it's an app for iOS and Android that helps match you with other guys nearby.

 It's free to use, though there's a paid option with a few extra features like read receipts, a discreet app icon in case you're not out, and unlimited Blocks and Favourites - along with removing ads.